 We are a provider of practical, high-quality, and value-based educational training on the topics of personal finance, entrepreneurship, real estate, and financial markets investing strategies and techniques.
 Our programs are offered through a variety of formats and channels, including free workshops, basic trainings, forums, telephone mentoring, one-on-one mentoring, coaching and e-learning.
-During the six months ended June 30, 2022, we marketed our products and services under our Building Wealth with LegacyTM brand.
-During the year ended December 31, 2021, we marketed our products and services under two brands: Building Wealth with LegacyTM; and Homemade Investor by Tarek El Moussa.
+During the three months ended March 31, 2023, we marketed our products and services under our Building Wealth with LegacyTM brand, which provides practical, high-quality and value-based educational training on the topics of personal finance, entrepreneurship, real estate, financial markets and investing strategies and techniques.
+This training program encompasses hands-on experience and the true spirit of investing from beginner to educated investor.
+During the year ended December 31, 2022, we marketed our products and services under two brands: Building Wealth with LegacyTM; and Homemade Investor by Tarek El Moussa.